jjloomis/adobe-audition-basic-audio-editing/listening-and-logging/importing-wav-files.md

-# Importing WAV files into Audition
+# Importing WAV Files Into Audition

 After copying your WAV files into your project folder, you’ll import them into Audition.